evidentlyai/evidently/docs/book/tests/regression.md

 ## When to use it?

-You can use the Regression Performance test preset to evaluate the quality of a regression model, when you have the ground truth data (actuals).
+You can use the Regression test preset to evaluate the quality of a regression model, when you have the ground truth data (actuals).

 ### Code example